Skip to content

 subagent_end

-Emitted when sub-agent completes:
+Emitted when sub-agent completes.
+Schema (canonical reference: ./stream-protocol.md):

 typescript